Equivariant formality of isotropic torus actions: Introduction

-In fact, this question can be reduced to the case $K$ is a torus.
+We show this question can be reduced to the case $K$ is a torus.
 For concision, if the isotropy action of $K$ on $G/K$ is equivariantly formal, we call the pair $(G,K)$ \defd{isotropy-formal}.

-\begin{restatable}{theorem}{SGS} If $G$ is a compact Lie group, $K$ a closed, connected subgroup, and $S$ any torus maximal within $K$, then $(G,K)$ is isotropy-formal if and only if $(G,S)$ is. \end{restatable} The proof is in \Cref{HSGS}.
-This result reduces the question to a study of embeddings of tori in Lie groups, an already more feasible-looking endeavor.
-Further, the question reduces to the case the commutator subgroup $K$ is simply-connected.
+\begin{restatable}{theorem}{SGS} If $G$ is a compact Lie group, $K$ a closed, connected subgroup, and $S$ any torus maximal within $K$, then $(G,K)$ is isotropy-formal if and only if $(G,S)$ is. \end{restatable} This result reduces the question to a study of embeddings of tori in Lie groups, an already more feasible-looking endeavor.
+Further, the question reduces to the case the commutator subgroup of $G$ is simply-connected.

-\begin{restatable}{theorem}{simplyconnected} Let $G$ be a compact, connected Lie group and $S$ a \toral subgroup.
-Let $\tG$ be a finite central covering of $G$ and $\tS$ the identity component of the preimage of $S$.
-Then $(G,S)$ is isotropy-formal if and only if $(\tG,\tS)$ is. \end{restatable} The proof is in \Cref{sec:simplyconnected}.
-Moreover, the question nearly reduces to the case $G$ itself is simply-connected.
+\begin{restatable}{theorem}{simplyconnected} Let $G$ be a compact, connected Lie group, $K$ a closed, connected subgroup, $\tG$ a finite central covering of $G$, and $\tK_0$ the identity component of the preimage of $K$ in $\tG$.
+Then $(G,K)$ is isotropy-formal if and only if $(\tG,\tK_0)$ is. \end{restatable} The question is largely dependent on the case $G$ where itself is simply-connected.

-\begin{restatable}{theorem}{semisimplered} Let $G$ be a compact, connected Lie group, $K$ its commutator subgroup, $S$ a \toral subgroup of $G$, and $\defm{S'} = S \cap K$ its intersection with $K$.
-Then $(G,S)$ is isotropy-formal if and only if both \begin{enumerate} \item the pair $(K,S')$ is isotropy-formal and \item any element of $K$ normalizing $S'$ in fact normalizes all of $S$. \end{enumerate} \end{restatable} The proof is in \Cref{sec:semisimplered}.
-These reductions having been achieved, we are able to completely determine, for $G$ any compact, connected Lie group and $S \iso S^1$ any circular subgroup, whether $(G,S)$ is isotropy-formal.
+\begin{restatable}{theorem}{semisimplered} Let $G$ be a compact, connected Lie group, $G'$ its commutator subgroup, $K$ a closed connected subgroup of $G$, and $S$ a maximal torus in $K$.
+Write $K' = K \cap G'$ and $S' = S \cap G'$ for the intersections with $G'$ and $K'_0$ and $S'_0$ for their respective identity components.
+Then $(G,K)$ is isotropy-formal if and only if \begin{enumerate} \item the pair $(G',K'_0)$ is isotropy-formal and \item the inclusion $N_G(S) \longinc N_{G}(S'_0)$ induces an isomorphism of component groups. \end{enumerate} \end{restatable} These reductions are proven in \Cref{sec:red}, with some additional partial reductions having to do with disconnected goups and general compact Hausdorff groups expounded in \Cref{sec:failures}.
+The reductions achieved, in \Cref{algworks}, we are able to completely determine for $G$ any compact, connected Lie group and $S$ any circular subgroup whether $(G,S)$ is isotropy-formal.
+A key condition turns out to be that there exist an element of the $G$ conjugation by which acts as $s \longmapsto s\-$ on $S$.
+We say such an element \defd{reflects} $S$.